 What is rehabilitation?

-The insolvency of a party comes to an end when he is rehabilitated.
-Rehabilitation enables a person who has been sequestrated to make a fresh start, free from his pre-sequestration debts and from the restrictions placed on him by the sequestration.
+The insolvency of a party comes to an end when the insolvent is rehabilitated.
+Rehabilitation enables a person who has been sequestrated to make a fresh start, free from pre-sequestration debts and from the restrictions placed on the insolvent by the sequestration.

 When and how can I be rehabilitated?